Journal

 What a Weekly AI Executive Brief Actually Looks Like

 We get asked what an AI-powered weekly brief actually contains.
-Here's the structure of the one that lands in the AIT CEO's inbox every Monday at 7am — section by section, with the why behind each.
+Here's the structure we designed for AIT — section by section, with the why behind each.

 Read post